EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 ## Adding Devices using REST API
 Devices can either be added to the service by defining them in a static configuration file, discovering devices dynamically, or with the REST API.
 For this example, the device will be added using the REST API.

-1. Edit the information to appropriately match the camera.
-The device's protocol properties contain:
-   * `Path` is a file descriptor of camera created by the OS.
-You can find the path of the connected USB camera through by running the command below:
+1. Run the following command to determine the `Path` to the usb camera for video streaming:
    ```bash
    v4l2-ctl --list-devices
    ```

    The output should look similar to this:
    ```
    NexiGo N930AF FHD Webcam: NexiG (usb-0000:00:14.0-1):
         /dev/video6